agrawish/CS210-SQL-Portfolio/README.md

 4. summarize your changes and improvements to the program
 5. the final source code of the sample program (as the last check in version)
 6. a terminal comment containing the sample program output

+I do not own the rights to any of the code presented